kevinyswong/kevinyswong.github.io/index.md

 changed: the buildings and storefronts and furniture and people that for the longest time have remained fixed in memory may no longer be there in reality, just as the person who returns to the space has changed.
-But the words in a finished book are always the same; it is the person who has changed.
+But the words in a finished book are always the same; it is the person that has changed.

 <br>